-Let your child learn about their passion.
-The Explorer Program offers students custom ‘passion’ oriented extra curricular learning.
-The student picks whatever topic they would like to learn about, ‘explore’, and we plan our steps to an achievable goal.
-A goal, such as, “I would like to learn about trains, my goal is to design a train and train tracks”.
-Any interest and any goal can be achieved*.
+Let your child learn about their passion!
+The Explorer Program offers students custom passion oriented extra curricular learning.
+The student picks a topic they would like to learn about, or ‘explore,' and we plan our steps to an achievable goal.
+A goal such as: “I would like to learn about trains, and my goal is to design a train and train tracks”.
+Children will learn to conduct scientific inquiry from interest to published poster.
 Together, after school we work to achieving our planned goal.
 Every weekday / 2:30 – 7:00pm. $15 / hour.

 - Families enroll students in this program on a daily or weekly basis.
-Daily patrons must be signed in by a parent or guardian; preregistered weekly patrons may arrive by bus, walking, or in carpools.
+Daily patrons must be signed in by a parent or guardian; preregistered weekly patrons may arrive by school van or bus, walking, or in carpools.

 - Students are supervised by older students and adults while they enjoy a healthy snack.

 - Students may choose any subject of their choosing.
 Some examples of options for student exploration are:

 - Long-term investigation of plants (around 2 months), including

 - What is in a seed?
 Students dissect a seed to examine its contents.

 - Can roots grow UP?
 Students plant seeds with the cotyledon facing different directions to see it the roots follow.
 (Geotropism)

 - Where’s the light?
 Students plant seeds in mazes to see if the plant can find its way out, seeking the light.

 - What do roots do?
 Students examine plants in Root Farms, clear plastic structures designed to expose plant roots.